medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

   group-array membership" rule.
 A `now`-only group only needs to live in whichever group array actually references it; it no longer has to sit as a vacuous member of a single, universally-required list.
+- ~~The null-guard is not applied along `cctb`'s chaining path~~ — fixed in `cctb`.
+  `Group.resolveAnchorDates` now ANDs the upstream window's guard into the chained anchor's own, so an unresolved anchor anywhere up the chain forces no-match at every point below it instead of leaving the downstream window unbounded.
+Never an open design question, only a translation obligation left unmet; see §6 Chaining and §7.
+- ~~`anchorOccurrence: "any"` is unimplemented in `cctb`~~ — implemented, single- and multi-clause, including chains and the shared-witness coupling, and covered by `EvaluationIT.evaluateAnyAnchorRequiresOneSharedWitness`.
+One shape is refused at validation rather than translated: a `"first"`/`"last"` anchor chained off an `"any"` anchor (see the status banner).
+The only `"any"`-adjacent item still undecided is the window match mode above, which is not specific to `"any"`.
 - ~~Multiple anchors per dependent group~~ — resolved by §4's "multiple entries" subsection: a group's `relativeTimeRestrictions` is a list, more than one entry AND-intersects their windows onto a single shared matching resource, which is exactly the "between event A and event B" pattern